 Many businesses consisting only of directors already make contributions to a pension scheme on behalf of their directors as an allowable business expense.
-However, you should still notify The Pensions Regulator your business is exempt from auto-enrolment and that the rules do not apply to your business.
+However, you should still notify The Pensions Regulator your business is exempt from auto-enrolment and that the rules don’t apply to your business.

-If you’re a Crunch client, but have no employees, and you operate as a single director company, we’ll automatically inform The Pensions Regulator that you are exempt.
+If you’re a Crunch client and you operate as a sole director company with no employees, we’ll automatically notify The Pensions Regulator your business is exempt.

-You can let The Pension Regulator know if you believe you’re exempt from auto-enrolment and understand more about the possible reasons for exemption online at the TPR website.
+You can let The Pensions Regulator know if you believe you're exempt from auto-enrolment and understand more about the reasons for exemption online at the TPR website.

 What do I need to do as an employer?

-You must nominate a contact for your company who will be responsible for your company’s auto-enrolment and will receive all communications from The Pensions Regulator.
+You need to nominate a contact for your company who will be responsible for your company’s auto-enrolment.
+They’ll then receive all communications from The Pensions Regulator.

-If you become an employer for the first time, your legal duties will commence as soon as your employee(s)start working.
-You’ll need to ensure you have a compliant scheme set up within six weeks of your taking on your first employee.
+If you become an employer for the first time, your legal duties will commence as soon as your employee(s) start working.
+You’ll need to ensure you have a compliant scheme set up within six weeks of employing your first worker.

-The main tasks to remain compliant once your pension scheme is set up is the administration of the scheme, managing leavers, joiners and payments – for this you’ll need some information from each of your employees.
+The main duties to keep you compliant once your pension scheme is set up is the administration of the scheme, managing leavers, joiners and making contributions to the scheme – for this you’ll need some information from each of your employees: